 Message 3: “Client Key Exchange”

-Upon receiving this message, the server uses its private key to decrypt this pre-master secret.
-Now that both sides have the pre-master secret, and both client and server randoms, they can both derive the same session key.
+Upon receiving this message, the server uses its private key to decrypt this pre-main secret.
+Now that both sides have the pre-main secret, and both client and server randoms, they can both derive the same session key.
 Then they exchange a short message to indicate that the next message they send will be encrypted.

 The handshake is officially complete when the client and server exchange “Finished” messages.
 The actual text is literally: “client finished” or “server finished” encrypted with the session key.
 Any subsequent communication between the two parties are encrypted with the session key.